mendix/docs/developerportal/deploy/environments.md

 * Transport the environment to the acceptance/production environment
 * View the details of the environment

-After clicking the **Details** of the environment, you can see the following tabs:
+After clicking [Details](/developerportal/deploy/environments-details) of the selected environment, you can see the following tabs:

 * General
 * Model Options